ROHIT32767/Image-Annotation-ToolBox/README.md

 # Image-Annotation-Tool
 ## To Run

-1. Connect to the college network or VPN.
+1. Connect to the IIITH college network or VPN.
 2. Run the following commands in the server, client, and minio server directories:

     ```bash